MatsK/max7219_esp8266_msg_board/README.md

   max_entries: 5
 ```

-and an http call with arguments or json api again in configuration.yaml
+And an http call with arguments or json api again in configuration.yaml

 ```
 rest_command: